HumanSignal/label-studio/docs/source/guide/manage_users.md

 3. Select the drop-down under **Role** and select the relevant role for the user.
 Your changes save automatically.
 Repeat these steps for any additional users.

+### Status of user account
+!!! warning
+    `NOT_ACTIVATED` status is not available for users in Label Studio, but they are assigned to `Pending` status.

+If a user is in `Pending` status then it means he is invited by his role which is not defined by the admin.

+If you assign `Deactivate` to a role then it means you free one seat in license.

 ### Programmatically assign roles
 To programmatically activate and assign roles to users, you can use the following API endpoints.